Side-by-side comparison image of a rat and a mouse with a ‘VS’ label, highlighting differences for pest control identification.

 Health Risks from Rats and Mice

-Prompt identification and professional control help reduce these dangers.
+Prompt identification and professional control are essential.

 Diet and Feeding Habits

-• Mice nibble small amounts of food often.
+• Mice nibble small amounts frequently.

 Life Cycle Differences